-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.L Continued from previous page Cont'd Note 1 15.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.L Cont'd Note 1 4.3.M All Operate main and auxiliary machinery and associated control systems Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control systems Auxiliary prime movers and associated systems On a vessel of at least 1,000 HP, on a simulator, or in a laboratory or workshop, the candidate plans for and changes over from the on-line low pressure service air compressor to the stand-by unit, describing actions as they are being performed.
+Continued from previous page 15.
 Begins to return main engine to sea speed when boiler pressures are observed to be equal and slight drop in burner manifold fuel oil pressure is noted; 16.
 Closes off superheater and main steam drains, and superheater vent; 17.
 Continues to slowly re-establish engine speed; and 18.
 Conducts round of engine room to verify that all steam systems and equipment are operating at normal levels.
-4.3.M Operate main Preparation, On a vessel of at the candidate plans The candidate: All and auxiliary machinery and associated operation, fault detection and necessary least 1,000 HP, on a simulator, or in a laboratory or P, on for and changes over from the on-line low pressure service air compressor to the stand-by unit, describing actions as they are being 1.
-Checks the oil reservoirs and (if necessary) fills them to the proper level with the correct grade of oil; control systems measures to prevent damage for the following machinery items a laboratory or workshop, 2.
-Ensures that the power is off, checks the belts for excessive sagging and ensures that they are in the proper position in the pulley wheels, and jacks the compressor over by hand, if applicable; and control systems performed.
-3. Starts up the air compressor; Auxiliary prime 4.
-Places air compressor in service and properly shuts down replaced air compressor; associated systems 5.
-Drains and removes all accumulations of moisture or oil from the separators and air receivers; 6.
-Tests pressure-relief devices; and 7.
-Takes proper action to prevent safety and pollution violations.
+The candidate: Checks the oil reservoirs and (if necessary) fills them to the proper level with the correct grade of oil; Ensures that the power is off, checks the belts for excessive sagging and ensures that they are in the proper position in the pulley wheels, and jacks the compressor over by hand, if applicable; Starts up the air compressor; Places air compressor in service and properly shuts down replaced air compressor; Drains and removes all accumulations of moisture or oil from the separators and air receivers; Takes proper action to prevent safety and pollution violations.